 Do I really need a VPN for my veterinary clinic?

 If your staff access client records, scheduling, telemedicine platforms, or cloud EMRs from home or public networks, a VPN adds a critical layer of security.
-Nordvpn edgerouter
+Adguard vpn edge extension 2026

 What is the difference between OpenVPN and WireGuard?